 It takes some effort to get to St Aldhelm's Chapel, but that's just part of its appeal.
 The chapel stands at the end of a farm track, near the coastguard station south of Renscombe Farm, and can only be reached on foot.
 There is a parking area at the farm, and another at the top of Worth Matravers village.
 Though an OS map is useful, you can see the chapel across farm fields as you walk, so you should be able to reach it without trouble even without a map.

-The Chapel stands on the South West Coast Path, so long distance walkers will pas directly by.
-The chapel is always open to visitors; I came once at sunset, and expected to find the door locked, but it was open, and I was able to enjoy the atmospheric interior while watching the sky turn gold and red behind the headland.
+The Chapel stands on the South West Coast Path, so long-distance walkers will pas directly by.
+The chapel is always open to visitors; I came once at sunset and expected to find the door locked, but it was open, and I was able to enjoy the atmospheric interior while watching the sky turn gold and red behind the headland.

 I highly recommend taking the trouble to visit St Aldhelm's Chapel.
 It is one of those magical places you will never forget.
 A lot of its appeal is the superb setting, atop the high cliffs.
-Then there is its curious shape, unlike any other medieval chapel I can recall, and the undoubted sense of age that sems to radiate from the walls.
+Then there is its curious shape, unlike any other medieval chapel I can recall, and the undoubted sense of age that seems to radiate from the walls.

 About St Aldhelm's Chapel